scottlinuxden/internetSentinel/README.md

 # Hardware Construction
 ## Raspberry Pi and Touchscreen Display Assembly
-* Install Raspbian on the 32 GB Micro SD card using the following Windows or Mac OS X software:
+* Install Raspbian OS on the 32 GB Micro SD card using the following Windows or Mac OS X software:
   [Raspberry Pi Imager software](https://www.raspberrypi.org/downloads/)
+* Choose the Raspberry Pi OS 32-bit version to install on the Micro SD card
+* Insert the Micro SD card into the Raspberry Pi Micro SD card slot
-* Following the directions to install the RPI in the RPI Touchscreen case with the Touchscreen Display.
+* Following the [directions](https://smarticase.com/pages/smartipi-touch-2-setup-1) to install the RPI in the RPI Touchscreen case with the Touchscreen Display.
+* Connect the speakers to a RPI USB port and headphone jack
+* Connect the IoT Power Relay to the RPI as described below

-## IoT Power Relay
+## IoT Power Relay Connections
 See link below for more info on the IoT Power Relay https://www.digital-loggers.com/iotfaqs.html

-Remove the IoT Power Relay green phoenix connector.
+* Remove the IoT Power Relay green phoenix connector.
 The entire light green connector block pulls out to expose screw terminals that need loosened and male jumper wire pin inserted.
-Connect the two jumper wires (male jumper wire pin) to the connector via the screw terminals and connect the female ends of the wires to the RPI GPIO header as described below (See diagram below of exact location of GPIO header pins):
+* Connect the two jumper wires (male jumper wire pin) to the connector via the screw terminals and connect the female ends of the wires to the RPI GPIO header as described below (See diagram below of exact location of GPIO header pins):
 Connect the RPI header GPIO23 pin to the + side of the IoT Power Relay green phoenix connector.
 Connect RPI header ground pin 14 next to and to the left of GPIO23 to the - side of the IoT Power Relay green phoenix connector.
 ![Raspberry Pi Pinout Diagram](assets/raspberrypi_gpio_pinout.png?raw=true "RaspberryPiPinoutDiagram")

 Insert the internet device (cable modem) plug into the IoT Power Relay outlet marked NORMALLY ON.

+Complete the Internet Sentinel software installation steps below.

 # Software Installation
 Install the Internet Sentinel application software in this repository by cloning the repository files to the folder